ASingh0510/video_summarize/README.md

 Arch/Fish: source whisper-env/bin/activate.fish

-# Since the tool works with chatgpt you will need an api key which is easy to make and free to use.
+# The tool works with chatgpt too for that you will need an api key, if you want to use offline models skip this part.

 1. https://platform.openai.com/api-keys